-- (a) After obtaining the Board's review and comments of the Board in the applicable local workforce development areas_area(s), a prospective private partner, together with a public community or technical college, CBO_community_based organization, state extension service, or TEEX and any other training provider, shall present to the executive director Director, or his or her designee, a joint proposal requesting funding for a project that which meets the objectives of the Self-Sufficiency Fund objectives. - (b) The proposal shall contain evidence of established referral procedures or agreements with Board contractors, Workforce Solutions Officesone stop centers, or other entities for referral of eligible trainees.
+- (a) After obtaining the Board's review and comments of the Board in the applicable local workforce development areas, area(s), a prospective private partner, together with a public community or technical college, CBOcommunity based organization, state extension service, or TEEX and any other training provider, shall present to the executive director Director, or his or her designee, a joint proposal requesting funding for a project that which meets the objectives of the Self-Sufficiency Fund objectives. - (b) The proposal shall contain evidence of established referral procedures or agreements with Board contractors, Workforce Solutions Officesone stop centers, or other entities for referral of eligible trainees.

-- (c) Proposals shall be written and contain the following information: - (1) The the number of trainees to be trained and placed in related employment employed; - (2) A summary a brief outline of the proposed customized job training project, including: - (A) a description of how the applicant determined industry training needs methods of recruitment and assessment of eligible trainees; - (B) skills to be taught; - (C) strategies for successfully meeting the needs of eligible trainees; and - (D) a list of the measurable training objectives and outcomes, including the industry-based certifications that trainees will receive upon completion; - (3) the occupation for which training will be provided, the wages to be paid during the first year of employment for a trainee who successfully completes the training project, the proposed timeline to achieve self-sufficiency, and the employment benefits provided by the private partner; - (4) a statement describing the prospective private partner's equal opportunity employment policy; - (3)(5) An budget summary identifying all sources of funding for the project and specifying the amount requested from the Self-Sufficiency Fund; - (4)(6) A completed checklist of information on the training provider's financial management system; - (5)(7) Names of the entities that will provide support services to project participants and a description of the services they will provide, including an explanation of why the support services are necessary for the trainees; and a description of how the services provided will prepare the trainees for employment names of all of the entities which will be directly providing training and education services, a description of the training and educational services to be provided by each entity, as well as a description of the prior experience and demonstrated performance in directly providing training or education services to the targeted population; - (6) A description of how the proposed training will link participants to employers upon completion, including a career pathway with a timeline and wage data to show how the proposed training will enable participants to become independent or avoid becoming dependent on public assistance benefits; and
+1 (c) Prop osals shall be written and contain the following information: 2 3 4 (1) The the number of trainees to be trained and placed in related employment employed; 5 6 7 (2) A summary a brief outline of the proposed customized job training project, including: 8 9 10 (A) a description of how the applicant determined industry training needs methods of recruitment and assessment of eligible trainees; 11 12 (B) skills to be taught; 13 14 15 (C) strategies for successfully meeting the needs of eligible trainees; and 16 17 (D) a list of the measurable training objectives and outcomes , including the industry-based certifications that trainees will receive upon completion ; 18 19 (3) the occupation for which training will be provided, the wages to be paid during 20 21 22 the first year of employment for a trainee who successfully completes the training project, the proposed timeline to achieve self-sufficiency, and the employment benefits provided by the private partner; 232425 (4) a statement describing the prospective private partner's equal opportunity employment policy; 262728 (3)(5 As budget summary identifying all sources of funding for the project and specifying the amount requested from the Self-Sufficiency Fund; 29 30 31 (4) € A completed checklist of information on the training provider's financial management system; 32 33 (5) (7 Names of the entities that will provide support services to project participants 34 35 36 and a description of the services they will provide, including an explanation of why the support services are necessary for the trainees, and a description of how the services provided will prepare the trainees for employment names of 37 38 all of the entities which will be directly providing training and education services, a description of the training and educational services to be provided 39 40 by each entity, as well as a description of the prior experience and demonstrated performance in directly providing training or education services to the terrested performance.
+41 42 43 (6) to the targeted population; A description of how the proposed training will link participants to employers 44 45 upon completion, including a career pathway with a timeline and wage data to show how the proposed training will enable participants to become 46 independent or avoid becoming dependent on public assistance benefits; and